simphony/docs/docs/source/utils.md

 # Utilities
-In this section we will compile a list of useful utility functions, tools and examples of their usage.
+In this section we compile a list of useful utility functions, tools and examples of their usage.
-This functions are part of OSP-core and are used as an extension of the [main API](./detailed_design#cuds-api).
+These functions are part of OSP-core and are used as an extension of the [main API](./detailed_design#cuds-api).

-## Pico Installs Cuds Ontologies
+## pico (Pico Installs Cuds Ontologies)
 Our tool for installing ontologies is called `pico`.
 It is a recursive acronym that stands for _Pico Installs Cuds Ontologies_.